 What Are the Best Conditions When Learning How to Snowboard & What Else Should I Know?

 David and I did a lot of our riding on the east coast since we lived in New Jersey.
 With that being said, there really aren’t any optimal conditions for learning how to snowboard.
-The best way to learn is just go out and try it!
+The best way to learn is just to go out and try it!
 There are some suggestions that we’d like to add in order to avoid a miserable day:

 -Lessons ARE cool!

 Mostly all ski resorts offer beginner snowboarding lessons.
-We’re really recommend taking a one-on-one lessons.
+We really recommend taking one-on-one lessons.
 Group lessons are great, but they don’t give you as much individual attention that you really need when starting off.
 I have taken both group and individual and definitely learned SO much more during my private lesson.

 -Are You a Goofy or Regular Rider?

-Image you’re about to slide across your kitchen floor with socks.
-Which foot do you put in front?
+Imagine you’re about to slide across your kitchen floor with socks.
+Which foot do you put in the front?
 Is it your bad or good leg?
 If it’s your good leg, your stance on a snowboard would be labeled as Goofy.
 If it’s your bad leg, you’ll have a regular stance.